Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

 Mortgage Debt Service Payments:
 Very weak relationship (correlation: 0.0058, high p-value) — No real impact found on housing prices.

+#### 📍 Linear regression

+11) In this project, I also applied Linear Regression, one of the most fundamental supervised learning algorithms.
+The goal was to predict housing prices (USSTHPI) using all relevant economic features such as inflation (CPI), interest rates (FEDFUNDS), GDP, mortgage debt (MDSP), unemployment rate (UNRATE), and lag/rolling features.
+Also, In this part, I wanted to predict the prices based on all features , so I did not remove lagged house price index because these ones enhance the efficiency but I used Linear regression without these feature as well which I explained it after this model.

+We trained the model using standardized input features and evaluated its performance on a separate test set.
+The results were as follows:

+Mean Squared Error (MSE): 0.00115
+Root Mean Squared Error (RMSE): 0.03395
+R² Score: 0.99928
+This exceptionally high R² score indicates that the model explains 99.9% of the variance in housing prices, meaning the linear regression model fits the data very well.
+Additionally, the predicted vs. actual plot shows that the predictions align very closely with real housing price values, suggesting that the model generalizes well and is not overfitting.
+This further reinforces that linear regression can be an effective baseline model for predicting housing prices when given well-prepared and enriched economic data.

+12) Linear regression without lagged columns: I utilized this model to further explore the ralationship between our main features and house price index:
+Linear Regression Model Evaluation:
+Mean Squared Error: 0.070626422216715
+Root Mean Squared Error: 0.2657563211227816
+R² Score: 0.955949408314608

+Linear Regression Coefficients:
+CPIAUCSL: -2.9049414399599436
+FEDFUNDS: -0.08364351713363764
+Close: -1.0532527823441694e-06
+MDSP: 0.4238359272635925
+GDP: 0.0010434981353119846
+UNRATE: -0.011024955688318
+Intercept: -16.027124231485736

+The linear regression model performed strongly, achieving an R² score of 0.956, indicating that approximately 95.6% of the variance in housing prices can be explained by the selected economic indicators.
+The Mean Squared Error (MSE) was 0.0706, and the Root Mean Squared Error (RMSE) was 0.266, showing a relatively low prediction error.

 ---

 # Machine Learning models